 “I weren’t in the bathroom.
 I called Tommy.
 He made me laugh and Jace came back.
 Even he felt him.”

 Jack keeps his mouth shut.
-Good manners again.
+Good manners as always.

 “Why’d ya call Tommy, just to brag about yer fight?”
 Amy asks.